Transamerica (film): Plot

-After their car and money are stolen by a young hitchhiking hippie who calls himself a "peyote shaman", Toby makes some money by prostituting himself to a truck driver, pretending to Bree he got the money from selling drugs.
+After their car and money are stolen by a young hitchhiking hippie who calls himself a "peyote shaman", Toby makes some money by prostituting himself to a truck driver, telling Bree he got the money from selling drugs.
 A kindly rancher, Calvin Many Goats, drives Toby and Bree to Bree's parents' house in Phoenix, Arizona.
 During the drive, Calvin and Bree begin flirting, which disturbs Toby.
 At Bree's parents' house, Toby and Bree encounter Bree's self-centered mother, Elizabeth; Bree's Jewish father, Murray (who seems to be dominated by Elizabeth); and Bree's rebellious and sarcastic sister, Sydney.
 Elizabeth disapproves of Bree's transgender identity (it is mentioned that Bree has been estranged from her family for some time), but is astonished to find out she has a grandson.
 She is kind to Toby and invites him to stay and live with them.
 Toby enjoys luxury and kindness but hesitates because he does not like his grandparents' disrespectful attitude towards Bree.

 Misunderstanding his feelings for Bree, Toby tries to seduce her, saying that he will marry her if she wants.
 Bree realizes she must tell Toby the truth immediately and reveals she is his biological father.
 Toby is appalled and infuriated that Bree had not disclosed this earlier.
 Later that night, Toby steals money and valuable antiques from the house and disappears.
 Heartbroken, Bree returns to Los Angeles via a plane ticket bought by her parents.
 Her family finally accepts her calling herself Bree and she has a successful surgery but is unhappy because she feels she will never again see or hear from Toby.
-While Bree is recovering from surgery, her therapist visits her; after she confesses she made a mistake, Bree sobs on her shoulder.
+While Bree is recovering from surgery, Margaret visits her; after she confesses she made a mistake, Bree sobs on her shoulder.